JainamBheda/OOPS-Notes-By-Jainam-Bheda/Constructor.md

 - Same Name as Class.
 - No Return Type
 - Automatically called whenever object is created.
-- Used to set intial values
+- Used to set intial values of an object attribute when it is created.
+-